SUYASH-a17/AWS-Data-Engineer-Notes/README.md

 Transformation includes changing data according to certain standards.
 Advanced transformation includes filtering records, joint operations, splitting columns, aggregating rows and data validation.

+### Maintaining Data Integrity and Consistency

+**Key Principles for Ensuring Data Reliability:**
+- **Secure all layers of the pipeline.**
+- **Grant least privilege access.**
+- **Apply best practices to maintain data integrity.**
+- **Keep audit trails.**
+- **Implement data compliance and governance processes**, including:
+  - Data classification
+  - Data cataloging
+- **Maintain a single source of truth.**

+---

+This checklist is essential for maintaining high standards of data quality and ensuring that your systems and workflows remain robust and secure.